Why It’s a Bad Idea to Use Your Work Email on a Personal Phone

 Seriously, we want to know: what’s your plan if your employment comes to a sudden end?

-Let’s say that you were using your work email for an assortment of personal reasons—maybe you used it to subscribe to a few subscription services, or you used it to log in to a favorite online retailer or two… maybe one named after a really big river in South America.
+Let’s say that you were using your work email on a personal phone for an assortment of personal reasons—maybe you used it to subscribe to a few subscription services, or you used it to log in to a favorite online retailer or two… maybe one named after a really big river in South America.

 Potential for distraction aside (which is itself a whole other can of worms), tying your personal life too much to your work life can have some long-term issues.
 Let’s say you did choose to use a work email to sign up for personal service, only to leave that job sometime later.

 Regardless of the reason you leave—whether you or your position was terminated, you found another job, whatever—one of the first things that any responsible company will do is to deactivate your accounts from their system.
 Neglecting to do so would be a cybersecurity failure on their part.
-Good luck trying to recover a forgotten password when the authentication is sent to an email you no longer have access.
+Good luck trying to recover a forgotten password when the authentication is sent to a work email on a personal phone you no longer have access to.

 Businesses Should Actively Discourage Private Use of Professional Email Addresses

-- A vast majority of password reset requests go to the registered email account.
-If your requests which should ideally come to your personal email account go to your work account, your emails may be subject to Freedom of Information Act Requests.
-This is especially true if you work for the the Federal or State Government.
+• A vast majority of password reset requests go to the registered email account.
+If your requests, which should ideally come to your personal email account, go to your work account, your emails may be subject to Freedom of Information Act Requests.
+This is especially true if you work for the Federal or State Government.

 Cybersecurity Over Convenience

 Turn to us for help with keeping your team members from inappropriately merging their work lives and personal lives, as well as our assistance in optimizing the rest of your processes.
-Give us a call at 651-234-0895 to learn more.
+Point North Networks can help with employee cybersecurity training to ensure your team understands the critical importance of maintaining security.
+Give us a call today at 651-234-0895 to learn more.